 Mean Time Between Failures (MTBF)

 This is the average time between successive failures of a system or part of a system.
 It is a measure of reliability.
 For components, such as lamps, it is usual to determine the MTBF (or life) statistically by testing a representative sample of components to destruction.
 As for a system such as a GNSS station, the MTBF is determined from the number of failures that have occurred within a given interval.
-For example; if four failures occur over a two year interval, the MTBF would be 4380 hours (ie. =24*365*2/4).
+For example; if four failures occur over a two year interval, the MTBF would be 4380 hours (i.e. =24*365*2/4).

 Mean Time to Repair (MTTR)